Trusts

 Can I Contribute More than My Annual Gift Tax Exclusion to the Trust?

 Yes.
-Americans have a $18,000 annual gift tax exclusion; however, those making gifts in excess of $18,000 a year will not necessarily owe any gift tax.
-That’s because, in addition to the annual gift tax exclusion, they also have a federal estate tax lifetime exclusion.
-In 2024, the estate tax lifetime exclusion is $13,610,000 million per person.
-You can deduct annual gifts that exceed $18,000 from your lifetime exclusion.
+Although the annual gift tax exclusion is 19,000 in 2025, those making gifts over $19,000 a year will not necessarily owe any gift tax.
+That’s because, in addition to the annual gift tax exclusion, Americans also have a federal estate tax lifetime exclusion of $13,990,000 million per person in 2025.

 Can Crummey Trusts Fail?